databendlabs/databend/docs/development/coding-guidelines.md

 title: Coding Guidelines
 ---

-This document describes the coding guidelines for the FuseQuery Rust codebase.
+This document describes the coding guidelines for the Datafuse Rust codebase.

 ## Code formatting